 "Until the Day I Die" by Story of the Year was not written about a rocky romantic relationship, but how the band will always be there for one another, even though they sometimes feel like killing each other.
 Truly the anthem of bromance.

 Green Day, especially between Mike and Billie Joe, who have known each other since middle school and lived together as teens.
 Tre quickly assimilated into the group after their first drummer left, and they've been like brothers ever since for over 20 years.

 Rush, the progressive rock band from Canada, is very obviously a band of three best friends.
-Bassist/vocalist/keyboardist Geddy and guitarist Alex have known each other and been Heterosexual Life Partners since they were in middle school, and like with Green Day, the drummer and lyricist Neil was pretty quick to mesh with his bandmates after the first drummer, John Rutsey, was fired for health reasons.
+Bassist/vocalist/keyboardist Geddy and guitarist Alex have known each other and been Heterosexual Life-Partners since they were in middle school, and like with Green Day, the drummer and lyricist Neil was pretty quick to mesh with his bandmates after the first drummer, John Rutsey, left for health reasons (he was a diabetic).
 The three of them have been brothers to each other since 1975.

 Flash Gordon, Dale Arden, Hans Zarkov, Barin, Thun, and Vultan.
 Any of them would die for any of the others.
 Aura eventually joins, too.

 If the cast of Bloom County wasn't this at first, they surely were by the end of the series.
 Even Steve Dallas fondly remembers their time together in the following spin-offs.

 The entire wrestling business has been described numerous times as "one of the largest fraternities in the world".
 There's a reason why "brother" is such a common epithet (and no, not just because of Hulk Hogan) and why wrestlers band together so tightly against outsiders.